OsomePteLtd/principles/src/frontend.md

 1. Design components API for common usage rather than for specific one.

+1. Prefer several simple components over complicated one.
+Use component composition if they have common parts.

 1. Do not hurry to extract components to UI-kit if you have only one.
 Try to collect more usages of this component.
 It helps create better component API for common usage.

 1. When extracting complicated components to UI-kit, consider exporting component parts instead of single component with complicated API.
 Complicated APIs are too hard to extend without breaking backward compatibility.